 JAIST Gallery opened in September 2012 for the purpose of exemplifying the results of pursuing one’s curiosity through research, education and social contribution.
 The exhibition showcases an intriguing collection of donated articles.

 The gallery replaces some research exhibits periodically.
-It houses approximately 10,000 donations of the “NOB puzzle collection,” – one of the largest and best puzzle collections in the world assembled by the late Nobuyuki Yoshigahara, a world-famous puzzle inventor and collector.
+It houses approximately 10,000 donations of the “NOB puzzle collection,” – one of the largest and best puzzle collections in the world assembled by the late YOSHIGAHARA Nobuyuki, a world-famous puzzle inventor and collector.
 Some 200 pieces selected from the collection are displayed in the gallery.
-The Gallery itself evokes the image of a cubic puzzle.
+The Gallery itself is designed featuring an assembly puzzle.
 It has a playroom where children can touch and play with actual puzzles.

 ⇒ For the gallery leaflet, please click here.